shakfu/chuck-max/README.md

 Note that `chuck-max` has a sibling in the [pd-chuck](https://github.com/shakfu/pd-chuck) project.

-*Quickstart*  binary pre-releases and releases of the `chuck-max` package are available in the project's [Releases](https://github.com/shakfu/chuck-max/releases) section.
+*For the impatient*: download the `chuck-max` package with pre-compiled externals and chugins from the the project's [Releases](https://github.com/shakfu/chuck-max/releases) section.

 ## Overview